 This device complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions:
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-- 1. This device may not cause harmful interference, and - 2.
-This device must accept any interference received, including interference that may cause undesired operation.
-Note: Changes or modification not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+Changes or modification not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.

-This device complies with RSS-210 of Industry Canada.
-Operation is subject to the following two conditions:

-- This device may not cause interference, and - This device must accept any interference, include interference that may cause undesired operation of the device. - The term "IC:" before the radio certification number only signifies that Industry Canada technical specifications were met.
+This device complies with RSS-210 of Industry Canada, Operation is subject to the following two conditions: (1) This device may not cause interference, and (2) this device must accept any interference, include interference that may cause undesired operation of the device.